imattau/nostr-community-conventions/README.md

 The reference implementation consists of three logical components:

 1. A protocol-dumb service (e.g. a NIP-01 relay)
-2. A sidecar publisher for NCC-02 and NCC-05 records
+2. A Sidecar for NCC-02 and NCC-05 records
 3. A policy-aware client

 Each component is intentionally simple and narrowly scoped.